 - Expert guide

 - Luxury hotel accommodation

 - Executive minibus travel to all sites, with space so you can always have a spare seat next to you

 This tour has dates in 2021 and 2022.
 Departures are available on 13 September 2021 (book here), 23 May 2022 (book here) and 12 September 2022 (book here).

 Numbers are limited, reserve your place with a low 5% deposit and enjoy the full flexibility of our COVID guarantee.

 AccommodationYou'll be spending much of your time exploring sights and attractions with your tour expert, so when you return to your hotel we know how important it is to be somewhere you can relax and refresh in comfort.

-For this tour, you'll be staying in a luxurious four-star hotel in Athlone.
+For this tour, you'll be staying in a luxury hotel in Athlone.
 You'll have everything you need for a comfortable night's sleep with rooms that are ensuite and facilities including a TV, radio and complimentary wifi.